fleckenstein-m/fleckenstein-m.github.io/index.md

   Journal of Empirical Finance; Journal of Finance; Journal of Financial and Quantitative Analysis;
   Journal of Financial Intermediation; Journal of Financial Markets; Journal of Monetary Economics;
   Journal of Money, Credit, and Banking; Management Science; Review of Asset Pricing Studies;
-  Review of Economic Dynamics; Review of Economics and Statistics; Review of Finance; Review of Financial Studies
+  Review of Economic Dynamics; Review of Economics and Statistics; Review of Finance; Review of Financial Studies;
+  Review of Economic Studies

 + __Conference Program Committee__
   Northern Finance Association 2019--2021; 2nd Short-Term Funding Markets Conference